 International Baccalaureate PYP

-We are proud to be seeking authorisation in 2020 as an International Baccalaureate (IB) World School delivering the Primary Years Program (PYP).
+We are proud to be an authorised International Baccalaureate (IB) World School, delivering the Primary Years Programme (PYP) as our learning and teaching framework across 3 & 4 Year Old Kindergarten until Year 6.
 The IB curriculum framework ensures students are participating in a rigorous, challenging, inspiring and engaging programme.
 The Junior School programs focus on the development of the whole child as an inquirer, both in the classroom and in the world outside.
 Students are supported in developing 21st century skills, using a constructivist approach where students build on prior knowledge.
 The aim of all of our programs is to develop internationally minded people who, recognising their common humanity and shared guardianship of the planet, help to create a better and more peaceful world.

 The IB allows us to offer a much more holistic and collaborative learning culture, reward individual research, community participation, creativity and global citizenship.
 It equips students with the necessary skills to meet the challenges of higher education and future vocations.